Hospitals & Asylums

 against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment

-amending Exclusive Remedies at 2340B so: The legal system shall ensure that the
+and amending Exclusive Remedies at 2340B so: The legal system shall ensure that

 fair and adequate compensation, including the means for as full rehabilitation